morinajc/Distances/README.md

-# PHaCC-Heat
-Public Health and Climate Change Heat Working Group
+# Public Health and Climate Change
+Heat Group

+This script maps the centroids of Virginia Zipcodes to the nearest Spatial Synoptic Classification (SSC) stations in Virginia and the surrounding states.